chandbud5/Sign-Language-Classifier/README.md

 * SciKit-Learn
 * TensorFlow

+**Note - The notebook has full code and capture function in it will capture an image from your webcam and classify it's gesture.
+But as it will be reduced to very low resolution make sure to keep your hand very close to camera otherwise it won't be able to classify correctly.**

 Below figure show all gestures which represent A-Z alphabets, but 2 of these gesture need movements so it can't be classified from an image.

 ![](https://github.com/chandbud5/Sign-Language-Classifier/blob/master/All%20gesture%20from%20A-Z.PNG)